JulianAlexander/Data-Analytics-Projects/SQL Scripting/SQL Scripting.md

+The following is a list of prompts and queries using the sakila DB with MySQL Workbench:

 -- 1a.
 Display the first and last names of all actors from the table actor.
 ```use sakila; -- using sakila DB
 SELECT * FROM actor; -- looking through the actor table to see column names